your0rg/HabitatForMeteor/README.md

 #### The first steps

-1. Prepare two Xubuntu Xenial Xerus virtual machines and give them distinct names that suggest developer machine and target server (`dev` & `srv`).
+1. Prepare two Xubuntu Xenial Xerus virtual machines with at least 10G disk space and give them distinct names that suggest developer machine and target server (`dev` & `srv`).
 Set up their hosts files so the developer (`dev`) machine can address the server (`srv`) machine by name.
 After a while, you should be able to use the Xubuntu desktop on the developer VM only, without turning to the server machine desktop, such that the target VM can be an Ubuntu server install rather than Xubuntu.

 1. Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from dev machine without password.